Bo’ness Car4U Vulnerable Adult and Child Protection Policy

 Training – The volunteers will receive induction training, which will give an overview of the organisation and ensure they know its purpose, values, services, and structure.
 Relevant training and support will be provided on an on-going basis and will cover information about their role, and opportunities for practicing skills.
 Training on specific topics such as health and safety procedures, identifying and reporting abuse, and confidentiality will be given as a priority to new volunteers, and regularly reviewed/updated.

-Supervision – We have in place a designated Volunteer Coordinator who will provide regular feedback and support through formal Support and Supervision sessions, where their performance, skills, motivation and expectations will be discussed.
+Supervision – We have in place a designated Safeguarding Advisor who will provide regular feedback and support through formal Support and Supervision sessions, where their performance, skills, motivation and expectations will be discussed.
 These will be recorded, and copies made available to the volunteer.

 Protection of Children (Scotland) Act 2003